 4.1 Data Reviewer Comparison

 After summing the counts across days when each pair of observers reviewed the same footage, Table 4.1 shows the total counts by year and direction (upstream vs. downstream) for each observer.
-Generally, the upstream counts are very well aligned, and the downstream counts are close although they show more observer-to-observer variability than upstream counts.
+Generally, the upstream counts are very well aligned, and the downstream counts are close, although they show more observer-to-observer variability than upstream counts.

 Table 4.1: Total counts of steelhead by direction and year for each observer pair during days when both observers were counting.